compscidr/goblog/README.md

 translated by the blog API into an authorization token, which is then stored in a session cookie.

+Creating, modifying and deleting posts and administering comments may only be done with the admin user.
+Presently the user is hardcoded by github email, but I'll likely create an initial install onboarding which makes the first logged in user the admin.

+Other logged in users are able to post, update and delete comments.

-Every function in the api should be covered by units and integration tests.
+Every function in the API should be covered by units and integration tests.

 What works:
 - List